Surnames of Russian Orthodox clergy

 Boris Unbegaun noted the limitless inventiveness in creation of these surnames.
 Still, in his book on Russian surnames, he identified several typical categories: according to birthplaces (Krasnopolsky for Krasnoye Pole), from the names and epithets of saints (Kosminsky), local churches and church holidays, from Biblical and church traditions.
 They could have lexical elements from Church Slavonic, Greek and Latin language, as well as from Classic Latin and Greek tradition (Troyansky, after Troy), and even ordinary nouns of Greek or Latin root (Amfiteatrov).
 They could originate from the nature: plants, animals, precious minerals, and natural phenomena and concepts (Severov from sever, 'north').
-Finally, they may derive from the names of prominent foreigners (Miltonov) or locations (Sorbonsky).
+Finally, they may derive from the names of prominent foreigners (Miltonov, after John Milton) or locations (Sorbonsky, after the Sorbonne).

 Since the Russian Orthodox clergy can marry, these surnames gradually propagated via the children outside clergy over all Russia.